Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

           decoding="async"
         >
         <figcaption>
-          Finishing removes the final rough area on the socket edge.
+          Finishing smooths out the socket edge to make for a comfortable fit.
         </figcaption>
       </figure>
     </div>